josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/⚖️_surveillance_osa_citizen_forking_meganode.md

 # ⚖️ Surveillance, OSA, and Citizen Forking — MEGA NODE
-**First created:** 2025-09-05 | **Last updated:** 2025-09-28
+**First created:** 2025-09-05 | **Last updated:** 2025-10-19
-*A longform diagnostic of UK surveillance opacity, cyberforensic spoofing, and why citizens are forked out of their own defence*
+*A longform diagnostic of UK surveillance opacity, cyberforensic spoofing, and why citizens are forked out of their own defence.*

 ---